Haresh-Suralkar/react-country-filter/README.md

 The entire list of countries to be displayed is stored in a variable named response inside the file `src/response.js`.

-The app should implement the following functionalities:
+The app implements the following functionalities:

-- The initial view should render an empty input box with all countries appearing in the same order as in the `response` variable.
+- The initial view renders an empty input box with all countries appearing in the same order as in the `response` variable.

-- On typing a character, each country containing the set of typed characters should be filtered and displayed.
+- On typing a character, each country containing the set of typed characters is filtered and displayed.

-- The filtering done over the country list should be case insensitive.
+- The filtering done over the country list is case insensitive.

-- When there is no character typed in the search box, it should show all countries.
+- When there is no character typed in the search box, it shows all countries.

 Note: